School of Communication Sciences and Disorders Strategic Plan

 The School of Communication Sciences and Disorders (formerly the School of Human Communication Disorders) is now located in the heart of the Carleton Campus, in the Sir Charles Tupper Medical Building.
 For more information about how to reach us, please click on Contact us.

-Hours through the spring and summer are 8:00am to 4:30pm, Monday through Friday.
+Hours through the spring and summer are 8:30am to 4:30pm, Monday through Friday, running from Monday, April 16 to Friday, August 31.
+Regular hours resume Tuesday, September 4.

 Updates for applicants